 "Dating in Archaeology: Radiocarbon & Tree Ring Dating" by Trevor Major is a very good article dealing with the problems in this area.
 It brings up some good points about both radiocarbon dating and dendrochronology.
 The summary of the article is as follows:

-Some other good references regarding problems with dendrochronology are
+Another good references regarding problems with dendrochronology is at Dendrochronology

 Because of the number of creation articles debunking radiocarbon dating, journals and other publications are now loathe to admit problems.
 But the problems with this form of dating are many, especially as compared to zircon crystals, for example.
 Here are some of the older quotes from when problems were being publicly admitted:

 Setterfield: What I have shown there is the change in the decay rate over time.
 I have a number of decay rates, and they are all showing a consistent rate of change.
 In once case you may have a change in one part in 7000 years, and in another perhaps 2 parts in 14,000 years.
 So what I have done is reduce all these rates of change to a common ratio to show comparisons with other ratios of other atomic quantities.

 Setterfield: Thank you for your response.
 There may be some uncertainty in the radiometric measurements.
 However, I believe that an "in principle" case has been established from the behaviour of the other atomic quantities mentioned in the Report.
 If these are behaving in the way that the observational evidence suggests, then it follows from the physics of the situation that the radiometric data will behave in a concordant fashion.
 The data do not negate that proposition.